niess/calzone/docs/source/geometry.rst

 :external:py:class:`dict` value.
 Another useful rule is that a size-one :external:py:class:`dict` whose item key can be inferred, can be substituted with the item value.
 This occurs, for instance, for object values that have a single mandatory property.
-For instance, using substitution rules, the previous cubic box shape simplifies as,
+Thus, using substitution rules, the previous cubic box shape simplifies as,

 >>> { "box": 1.0 }